mikavilpas/yazi.nvim/README.md

 First, make sure you have the requirements:

-- neovim 0.9.x or later
+- Neovim 0.9.x or later
 - yazi 0.2.4 or later.
 For the best experience, use a version released after 2024-04-06 that includes [this](https://github.com/sxyazi/yazi/pull/880) change

 > You can run `:checkhealth yazi` to see if compatible versions are installed and working.